Exploring Nature. Expanding Knowledge.

 Global wildlife populations have already declined by 69% on average since 1970 (WWF’s Living Planet Index), and the twin crises of climate change and biodiversity loss are placing immense pressure on fragile ecosystems.
 Drylands such as those in the Arabian Peninsula lie at the edge of their ecological limits, making them especially vulnerable to the loss of rare, endemic, and threatened species.

-The Dhofar Biodiversity Monitoring Program employs a suite of biodiversity monitoring methods to track the distribution and size of wildlife populations, in order to understand the impacts of human activities and climate change.
+The Dhofar Biodiversity Monitoring Program will employ a suite of biodiversity monitoring methods to track the distribution and size of wildlife populations, in order to understand the impacts of human activities and climate change.
 This knowledge is essential for making informed decisions about development, natural resource management, and environmental conservation.

-From our field station in the mountains, we use a range of contemporary monitoring technologies such as camera traps and passive acoustic monitoring as well as more conventional survey methods across a broad range of taxonomic groups.
+From our field station in the mountains, we will employ a range of contemporary monitoring technologies such as camera traps and passive acoustic monitoring, as well as more conventional survey methods, across a broad range of taxonomic groups.

 Oman has a proud history of protecting its natural heritage.
 By continuing this commitment, long-term monitoring can serve as a critical tool for guiding conservation efforts and documenting the recovery and restoration of its unique biodiversity into the future.